Dan Leal: Live streaming and web presence

 In January 2012, Leal announced that Immoral Productions had partnered with BlazingBucks.com to host Immoral Productions content.
-The ImmoralLive site was the first subscription-based site that granted its members access to a variety of live daily shows that were broadcast on Streamate covering every genre from squirting to orgies, these critically acclaimed and commercially successful shows engage and entertain the audience.
 Gamma Entertainment shortly after acquired Blazing Bucks and are still Leal's partners to this day for his Immoral Live site.

 As an actor

-Dan often jokes about his own anatomy being much less than most male pornstars and his moniker, "Little Dynamite" is truly appropriate, as he against the odds flourished as one of the top male porn stars.
+Leal has stated in interviews that he often uses humor regarding his anatomy, describing himself as 'Little Dynamite' in contrast to industry standards.
 Five times he has been nominated as the Best Male Performer in Europe and four times has been nominated by AVN for sex scenes in which he appeared as an actor.
 He has been a finalist as the most popular male performer in the world several times most recently in 2020 by AVN for their annual awards show.
-He has been in well over 2,000+ scenes and worked with many major top stars including Lana Rhoades, Riley Reid, Adriana Chechik, Nicole Aniston, and Sara Jay.
+He has been in over 2,000+ scenes and worked with many major top stars including Lana Rhoades, Riley Reid, Adriana Chechik, Nicole Aniston, and Sara Jay.